Srounsroun/frontend-technical-test/README.md

 - npm run storybook
 - access to http://localhost:6006

- The development process :
+# The development process :

 - First part, I forked the repo and took some times to understand the solution
 - I installed a storybook environment and try to make it work with NextJS
 - I create my first component ConversationBox
 - Then I use it in a ConversationListBox component and add the stories to be sure to match the api response.
 - I needed to update some types to add the timestamp
-- Then I continue to work on the messages and update the css accordingly with responsivity
+- Then I continue to work on the messages and update the css accordingly to the sketch with responsive feature
-- I create the messenger api to be able to fetch and post data to conversation api.
+- I create the messenger api service to be able to fetch and post data to conversation api.
-- I use it in messenger Component which regroup everything that have been done
+- I use the api in messenger Component which regroup everything that have been done (ConversationList and MessageList)
 - storybook allows me to develop and test at the same time.

-Bonus 1:
+# Bonus 1:
 - messenger component is also added to main home, don't forget to start the api server before

-Bonus 2:
 - a text message is displayed when error is catch during api fetching

+# to make the app better

-Adding storybook allow to document and also develop component
+Adding storybook allow to document and also develop component as tooling for development and maintenance
  - we can add test cases and scenarios
  - we can also test responsiveness of component on mobile
  - we can be sure that the component is pure
  - hmr is available during dev
+ - can build dist stories to be published

+I add a back button to the Message list component to be able to go back to the discussion list I also add a send button to the message form

+The component is fully pure and can be use in any outside library if needed.

+Time spent on this project about 9h

+- 1h to understand and setup environment
+- 6h of late night coding session
+- 2h of cleaning when something's come's up in mind

+# Context :

+At leboncoin, our users can share messages about a transaction, or ask for informations about any products.

+Your job is to create the interface to consult those messages.
+The interface needs to work on both desktop & mobile devices.

+In addition to your code, a README explaining your thought process and your choices would be appreciated.

 # Exercice :